EngineHub/WorldEditDocs/source/install.rst

 Bukkit / Spigot / Paper
 ~~~~~~~~~~~~~~~~~~~~~~~

-Once you've set up your Bukkit-based server (instructions can be found on the respective Paper/Spigot sites), `download WorldEdit from the Bukkit dev site <http://dev.bukkit.org/bukkit-plugins/worldedit/files>`_.
+Once you've set up your Bukkit-based server (instructions can be found on the respective Paper/Spigot sites), `download WorldEdit from the Curseforge site <https://www.curseforge.com/minecraft/bukkit-plugins/worldedit>`_.
 Make sure you get the right WorldEdit download for your Minecraft version.

 1. In your server folder, create a "plugins" folder if one does not yet exist.
 (It should be created when you first run the server).
 2. Move the WorldEdit .jar file into the plugins folder.